Connected Libraries: Bunjil Place Library

 Bunjil Place Library first opened as Narre Warren Library in Malcolm Court, Narre Warren in 1978.
 In 1992, it moved into premises at Fountain Gate Shopping Centre adjacent to the City of Berwick offices.
 At 1350 square metres, it was the largest of the CCL libraries.
 In October 2017, the library relocated to 2 Patrick Northeast Drive as part of the Bunjil Place complex, a "mix of facilities, including an outdoor community plaza, theatre, multipurpose studio, function centre, library gallery and City of Casey Customer Service Centre, all in one place."

 Cranbourne Library

 Cranbourne Shire Library began providing library services from the former Engineer's offices in Sladen street in 1978.
 The formation of CCL in 1996 led to the establishment of 'Headquarters' and the relocation of Cranbourne branch to part of the former Ford Factory in Berwick Cranbourne Road, now known as the Casey Indoor Leisure Complex, which includes Casey Stadium.
 The library was renovated and extended in 2002.
 In 2017, the Local History Archive and Narre Warren & District Family History Group were relocated to the facilities adjacent to the library.

 Cranbourne West Library Lounge

-Part of the Cranbourne West Community Hub.
-This is the newest library branch and opened in January 2024.
+Part of the Cranbourne West Community Hub, this branch opened in January 2024.